Kiran7007/Interview-Preparation/docs/android.md

 ## How do you debug excessive recompositions?
 - Use Layout Inspector and recomposition tracing.
+- Use composition tracing and CPU profiling.
 - Look for unstable parameters, repeated `collectAsState()`, and missing `remember`.
 - Break state into smaller units and pass only needed values.
+- Use `derivedStateOf`, `remember`, and stable immutable models.

 ---